Maura Higgins and Chris Taylor FINALLY confirm their romance - Goss.ie

 Over the past few months, the Love Island stars have been plagued by rumours that they’re secretly dating – despite insisting their relationship is strictly platonic.

-Taking to Instagram today, Chris shared a cosy photo with Maura writing: “Turns out I fell in love with my best mate ♥️”
+Taking to Instagram today, Chris shared a photo appearing to lean in to kiss Maura, writing: “Turns out I fell in love with my best mate ♥️”

 View this post on Instagram